-On the basis of the results of the Company for the year, there is no charge for corporation tax.
-In the Budget of 14 October 2022, the Chancellor of the Exchequer confirmed the planned increase in corporation tax to 25% from 1 April 2023 as previously legislated for.
+On the basis of the results of the Company for the year, there is no charge for corporation tax, other than foreign withholding taxes on dividends received in the year.
+In the budget of 14 October 2022, the Chancellor of the Exchequer confirmed the planned increase in corporation tax to 25% from 1 April 2023 as previously legislated for.

-The Company has estimated tax losses of £nil (2021: £3,110,722) available to carry forward against future profits.
-A deferred tax asset was not provided for in 2021 as there was no certainty as to its recoverability.
+The Company has estimated tax losses of £9,435,845 (2022: £nil) available to carry forward against future profits.
+A deferred tax asset has not been provided for as there was no certainty as to its recoverability.